ok701/PMSM-RL-Control/sim/README.md

-# PMSM Control Simulation
+# Simulation

-This repository contains simulations for controlling a Permanent Magnet Synchronous Motor (PMSM) using Field-Oriented Control (FOC).
+This contains simulations for controlling a Permanent Magnet Synchronous Motor (PMSM).
 The simulations are implemented in three different control strategies:

 1. **Traditional PI Control**
 2. **Reinforcement Learning (RL) Based Control**